 These receptors are found throughout your body.
 Endocannabinoids bind to them in order to signal that the ECS needs to take action.
 There are two main endocannabinoid receptors:

-Hemp oil, or hemp seed oil, is a popular remedy.
+Hemp oil has gained widespread recognition as a natural wellness staple.
 Its advocates claim anecdotal evidence for curative properties ranging from improving acne to treating cancer to slowing the progression of heart disease and Alzheimer’s.

-Some of these claims haven’t been proven by clinical research.
+Some of these claims are yet to be proven by clinical research.

-However, data suggests that hemp oil may be able to help certain health issues, such as inflammation and skin conditions.
+However, data suggests that hemp oil may help certain health issues, such as inflammation and skin conditions.
 This is primarily because of its essential polyunsaturated fatty acids (PUFAs), including omega-3s and omega-6s.

 Fatty acids, which we obtain from food, are vital for the normal operation of all body systems.
 Hemp oil contains omega-6 and omega-3 fatty acids in a ratio of 3:1, which is proposed to be the ideal ratio.